domenic/mocha-as-promised/README.md

 That seemed a bit too fragile to be a long-term solution.
 The interception approach involves more black magic, but is probably more resilient in the face of upstream changes.
 At least, that's the hope.

+## Moch as Generated

+Want to use generators inside your Mocha tests?
+Check out the [Mocha as Generated][mocha-as-generated] fork that allows that.

 [Mocha]: http://visionmedia.github.com/mocha/
 [promises]: http://www.slideshare.net/domenicdenicola/callbacks-promises-and-coroutines-oh-my-the-evolution-of-asynchronicity-in-javascript